alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 in the config file WEB-INF/config/opencms.properties.

+3.a.
+Manual configuration files update

+The automatic configuration files update from OpenCms 6.x to OpenCms 7 is working, but just for the essentials.
+To get the full power of OpenCms 7 you need to use an OpenCms 7 opencms-workplace.xml configuration file.
+One is provided under update/config.

+3.b.
+Disable search index update

+By default, during the update before installing the new modules, all your search indexes will be rebuild, this is needed because we updated to the latest Lucene search engine version which has a different index format.
+Depending on your system, this may take too long.
+So you can disable it and then later after the Update you can rebuild your indexes one by one from the Administration view.
+To disable it, edit the /update/cmsupdate.ori file, find lines 10-11:

+# Rebuild search indexes
+rebuildAllIndexes

+and delete them or comment it out.

 4. Restart your OpenCms servlet container

 OpenCms will not start because the wizard in enabled.